Visakhapatnam gas leak: Facilities and leakage

 The plant was re-opened on 7 May 2020 following the nationwide lockdown implemented as a response to the COVID-19 pandemic.
 The plant stored 2,000 metric tons (1,968 long tons; 2,205 short tons) of styrene in tanks, which were left unattended.
 Styrene monomer must be stored between 20–22 C because higher temperatures result in rapid vaporization.
 It is believed that a computer glitch in the factory's cooling system allowed temperatures in the storage tanks to exceed safe levels, causing the styrene to vaporize.
 Between 2:30 a.m. and 3:00 a.m., when maintenance activity was in progress, the gas leaked from the plant and spread to nearby villages.

 Acute effects

 The fumes spread over a radius of 3km (1.86 mi).
-Five villages (R. R. Venkatapuram, Padmapuram, BC Colony, Gopalapatnam, and Kamparapalem) were the most affected areas.
+Five villages (R. R. Venkatapuram including Ajanta Park Colony, Padmapuram, BC Colony, Gopalapatnam, and Kamparapalem) were the most affected areas.
 Hundreds of people were rushed to hospitals following widespread breathing difficulties and sensations of burning eyes.
 Many had been found lying on the ground, unconscious as a result of gas exposure.
 The initial estimate noted at least 11 deaths and 20–25 people in critical condition.
 By the next day, the death toll had risen to thirteen.
 More than 1,000 people were reportedly exposed to the gas.

 Late at night on 7 May, police ordered the evacuation of people in a 2 km radius of the leak.
 However, police subsequently stated that this evacuation was precautionary and that there had not been a second leak.